The American Academy of Child and Adolescent Psychiatry

 Human Resources and Career Opportunities (email@example.com)

-The Human Resources department attracts and retains the most highly qualified, talented workforce; fosters growth and development; and maintains a positive and supportive work environment that values employees.
+The Human Resources department promotes strategic human resources initiatives designed to attract and retain a high performing and diverse workforce; foster growth and development; and maintain a positive and supportive work environment that values all employees.

 The Meetings Department has overall responsibility for the planning and logistics of AACAP’s meetings and educational events including the Pediatric Psychopharmacology Update Institute (January), Douglas B. Hansen, MD Annual Review Course (March), Annual Meeting (October), and approximately 50 committee meetings (throughout the year).

 For questions about any of AACAP’s meetings, submitting for the Annual Meeting Call for Papers, or exhibiting, contact firstname.lastname@example.org.

 For questions about registration, confirmation receipts or attendance at any of AACAP’s meetings, contact email@example.com.

 The life and vitality of AACAP is membership.